ReDi: Rectified Discrete Flow: Method

 Formally, at iteration $k$, the rectification process takes a coupling $\pi_k(X_0, X_1)$ and produces a new coupling $\pi_{k+1}(X_0, X_1)$.
 This is achieved by first training a DFM, denoted by its conditional distribution $p_\theta(X_1|X_0)$, to model the transition probability defined by the current coupling.
 Once the DFM is trained, the rectified coupling $\pi_{k+1}$ is formally defined as the joint distribution resulting from sampling $X_0 \sim p(X_0)$ and $X_1 \sim p_{\theta}(X_1|X_0)$.

-Then we can show that the rectification process of Eq.~\ref{eq:rectification} is monotonically decreasing the Conditional TC as follows: \begin{theorem} Let $\pi_k(X_0, X_1)$ be a coupling at iteration $k$, and let $\pi_{k+1}(X_0, X_1)$ be the ``rectified'' coupling obtained via the ReDi procedure at iteration $k$.
-Then it satisfies the following:
+Then we can show that the rectification process of Eq.~\ref{eq:rectification} is monotonically decreasing the Conditional TC.
+For brevity, we present an informal statement of this guarantee below.
+The formal version with assumptions is provided in Appx.~\ref{appx:proof1} along with its proof. \begin{theorem}[Informal] Let $\pi_k(X_0, X_1)$ be a coupling at iteration $k$, and let $\pi_{k+1}(X_0, X_1)$ be the ``rectified'' coupling obtained via the ReDi procedure at iteration $k$.
+Then, under certain assumptions, it satisfies the following: